 Read on for a full introduction to data integrity.

-Data integrity is the term for how accurate, complete and consistent data is over its entire life cycle.
+Data integrity refers to the accuracy, completeness, and consistency of data throughout its entire data life cycle.
 It ensures that data is trustworthy and reliable for its intended purpose.
-If you’re data lacks integrity, you cannot be sure of any reliable data analytics outputs.
+Without data integrity, organizations cannot be confident in any analytics outputs or business decisions derived from their data.

-Achieving data integrity involves implementing processes and controls to prevent and detect errors, unauthorized access and data loss throughout the data's lifecycle.
-This maintains the credibility of your organization and helps to prevent data breaches.
+Achieving data integrity involves implementing processes and controls to prevent and detect errors, unauthorized access, and data loss throughout the data's life cycle.
+This maintains the credibility of your organization and helps prevent data breaches.
 Data integrity also plays into your overall data quality.

 Proper data validation and error checking can prevent sensitive data from being wrongly categorized or stored, reducing the risk of potential exposure.